idibidiart/the-great-api-masher/README.md

 Ultimately, UI components may be generated from the GraphQL schema as suggestions to UI developers, which can be customized by them and/or the designers.
 The idea is to ultimately generate 80% of code involved in developing a front-end app, starting with the data, and leveraging both GraphQL's declarative paradigm as well as interactive CLI tools, while also supporting fully manual --yet evolved-- app development with no lock-in.

-The philosophy employed here is to tackle the essential complexity of the task of building highly maintainable and highly performant apps, using a principled approach centered around use of declarative data flow and keeping business logic out of the UI while at the same time eliminating self-inflicted, incidental complexity.
+The philosophy employed here is to tackle the essential complexity of the task of building highly maintainable and highly performant apps, by using a declarative data flow and keeping business logic out of the UI, while at the same time eliminating self-inflicted, incidental complexity.

 ## Visual TL;DR